NEW! Create a Free Account to Save Recipes to MyRecetario

 Notes

-Now that you’re an abuela-cooking pro on how to make achiote oil, put your cocina skills to good use in another achiote recipe: pasteles de pork with yautia and green banana.
+Now that you’re an abuela-cooking pro on how to make achiote oil, put your cocina skills to good use in another of Michelle’s recipes using achiote: pasteles de pork with yautia and green banana.

 More